 Historical Armenia covered a huge landmass and contained regional varieties of landrace Gamprs.
 Over the millennia, these regional types have been intermittently crossed with each other due to semi-nomadic nature of some shepherds and boundary changes, which moved Gampr genetics from the north Caucasus to the Taurus mountains.
 Due to these vast regional varieties from this large area, the genetics of the Gampr are very diverse, which is an indication of a healthy gene pool and excellent adaptability.

-Today's modern maps may show certain areas as now belonging to other countries, but the archeology and history of those areas were historically Armenian, as were the dogs native to those areas.
-Some modern dogs, such as some of the Kangals, Kars and Akbash of Turkey, the Nagazi of southern Georgia and the Gurdbasar of Azerbaijan are descendants of the aboriginal landrace gampr.
+Today's modern maps may show certain areas as now belonging to other countries.
+However, the archeology and history of those areas were historically Armenian, as were the dogs native to those areas.
+Some modern dogs, such as some of the Kangals, Kars and Akbash of Turkey, the Nagazi of southern Georgia, and the Gurdbasar of Azerbaijan, are descendants of the aboriginal landrace Gampr.

 Armenian gampr, Tsiran, of Lily Pond Acres, MS.

 Landrace, by definition, is a localized breed developed for a purpose and chosen for function, as opposed to a standard appearance.
 Over time and successive breedings, landraces tend to maintain a higher degree of genetic health and generally consistent and predictable function.

-To understand what is a gampr, it is very important to understand and recognize what is not.
-The landrace gampr is not an Alabai, Caucasian Ovcharka, Kangal, Anatolian, Kars, Karakatchan, Central Asian Shepherd, Sage Kuchi, Sharplaninatz, Akbash or a cross of any of these modern day dogs.
-A dog is no longer true landrace gampr if it has any additional breeds in it’s genetic history.
+To understand what a Gampr is, it is very important to understand and recognize what is not.
+The landrace Gampr is not an Alabai, Caucasian Ovcharka, Kangal, Anatolian, Kars, Karakatchan, Central Asian Shepherd, Sage Kuchi, Sharplaninatz, Akbash or a cross of any of these modern-day dogs.
+A dog is no longer a true landrace Gampr if it has any additional breeds in its genetic history.

-The most common case of mistaken identity today are Central Asian and while perhaps 60% of the genetics of the modern Central Asian is of gampr origin, they are no longer a gampr, but a separate standardized breed.
+The most common cause of mistaken identity today are Central Asian and while perhaps 60% of the genetics of the modern Central Asian is of gampr origin, they are no longer a gampr, but a separate standardized breed.
 The Soviet breeding program standardized the Central Asian Ovcharka (CAO), and particular regional types blended.
 It is also not aboriginal; it is more modern in origin.